avaneev/prvhash/README.md

 64-, 128-, 256-, 512- and 1024-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can be made.
-Streamed version ("parallel" variant) of PRVHASH possesses cryptographic properties, but this aspect has yet to be better checked.
 The author makes no cryptographic claims about PRVHASH-based constructs.

 Please see the `prvhash64.h` file for the details of the implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h` are outdated versions).
 Note that